mmacy/okcourse/README.md

 uv add git+https://github.com/mmacy/okcourse.git # (1)!
 ```

-1. Installing directly from GitHub is the equivalent of installing a nightly dev build—[caveat emptor](https://www.findlaw.com/consumer/consumer-transactions/what-does-caveat-emptor-mean-.html).
+1. Installing directly from GitHub is the equivalent of installing a nightly dev build and can also be considered risky from a security standpoint—[caveat emptor](https://www.findlaw.com/consumer/consumer-transactions/what-does-caveat-emptor-mean-.html).

 ## Generate a course